-The post-master's DNP care of populations track is designed for nursing professionals with master's degrees who want to further develop their population health management skills.
-If you choose to pursue this track, you'll deeply explore topics such as health care systems, organizational dynamics and population-focused inquiry, in addition to your core DNP courses.
+The post-master's DNP care of populations program is designed for nursing professionals with master's degrees who want to further develop their population health management skills.
+If you choose to pursue this program, you'll deeply explore topics such as health care systems, organizational dynamics and population-focused inquiry, in addition to your core DNP courses.

-To round out the care of populations program, you'll complete five hundred hours of practice and field experience related to your specific interests.
+To round out the care of populations program, you'll complete 480 hours of practice and fieldwork experience related to your specific interests.

 |NUR 602||Principles of Ethical Theory in Nursing||1|